 Are Boils Common In Babies?

 Boils most commonly appear in teenagers or young adults.
-Although not very common, thay may be observed in babies.
-A boil can develop in healthy infants, but babies with weakened immune system, an existing skin infections, as well as and frequent insects bitesy insects are at a higher risk (4).
+Although not very common, they may be observed in babies.
+A boil can develop in healthy infants, but babies with weakened immune systems, existing skin infections, as well as frequent insects bites insects are at a higher risk (4).